 Mr Greenyer brings significant financial and business analysis and improvement skills, through 27 years as an independent consultant, actively identifying and effecting change in small and medium sized companies operating in a broad range of business sectors based in Australia.
 These activities flowed from a background as an actuary, investment analyst and stockbroker.

 Appointed as Director on 27 November 2020.
-Last re-elected in November 2021.
+Last re-elected in November 2021 and subject to re-election by rotation in October 2023.